hakrsh/namaste-react/readme.md

 ```

 This component fetches data from an API when it mounts (similar to `componentDidMount` in class components) and stores the data in the component's state.
+## Shimmer UI
+Shimmer UI, also known as skeleton loading or skeleton screens, is a user interface design technique used to indicate to users that content is being loaded or is in the process of loading.
+It's particularly common in web and mobile applications where data retrieval from servers might take some time.

+The shimmer effect typically involves showing a placeholder animation in the shape of the content that will eventually be displayed.
+This animation often consists of animated gradients or patterns that move across the screen, giving the impression of activity and indicating that the page or component is not static.

+Here's how the shimmer UI technique is commonly implemented:

+1. **Placeholder Structure**: Design a placeholder structure that mimics the layout of the actual content to be loaded.
+This ensures that the user sees a preview of where the content will appear.

+2. **Animated Shimmer Effect**: Apply an animated shimmer effect to the placeholder structure.
+This effect usually involves animating gradients or patterns to create the illusion of movement and activity.

+3. **Loading State**: Display the shimmer UI while the actual content is being fetched from the server.
+This gives users immediate feedback that something is happening in the background.

+4. **Replace with Actual Content**: Once the content is loaded, replace the shimmer UI with the actual content.
+This transition should be smooth to provide a seamless user experience.

+Shimmer UI is effective because it provides users with visual feedback that the application is responsive and actively working to fetch content, reducing perceived loading times and improving user satisfaction.
+It's often used in scenarios where loading times might be longer, such as when fetching data over a slow network connection or when dealing with large amounts of data.